 ROI (return on investment)

-The profitability report can be one of the more popular CRM report types with your clients, and for good reason.
+The profitability report can be one of the more popular CRM report types with your clients and their sales reps-and for a good reason.
 It demonstrates campaign costs, how many leads and opportunities were generated, and how these were reflected in monetary terms.

 2. Demonstrate How Different Channels Contribute to Revenue for Budgeting Decisions

 Do you know how long it takes for your client’s leads to convert?
-There are many variables like what industry they’re in, what products and services they offer, etc. Sometimes it can take longer than expected, so it’s important to understand how different channels contribute to revenue, and how long they take to do so.
-You also want to know exactly how many leads each channel brings in to build actionable revenue forecasts.
+There are many variables like what industry they’re in, what products and services they offer, etc. Sometimes it takes longer than expected, so it’s important to understand how different channels contribute to revenue and how long they take to do so.
+You also want to know exactly how many leads each channel brings in to build actionable revenue forecasts in.
+This helps make proactive decision-making that could directly impact your clients' bottom line.

-To prepare a campaign leads by channel report, you need to assign a “source” label to every contact in your client’s CRM.
+To prepare a campaign leads by channel report, you need to assign a “source” label to every contact in your client’s CRM software.
 For example, if your client sells products online, label lead flows using Google Analytics sources:

 Organic Search